Migrating from CARTO Editor to CARTO Builder

 Managing your map details is now available from the map name menu options.

 Importing data into CARTO is still the same.
 Inside any map, click ADD to add map layers or connect external datasets.

-The Map and Dataset dashboards still exist, but appear differently.
+The Map and Dataset dashboards still exist, but appear differently as Map and Data pages.
 Clicking on a dataset opens the data in the Data View, where the dataset functions (export, edit, SQL) are still available.
 Clicking on a map opens the Map View in CARTO Builder, where all the map-making functions exist.

 If you want to see your data on a map from the Data View, click PREVIEW in the bottom right corner, which enables you to preview how the data is visualized in a map.

 You can edit your dataset in the Data View.
 The process is similar to CARTO Editor, with the ability to reorder, change data types, rename the column, or add and delete columns, from the top of each column.

 The Data View still contains all of the privacy settings for the individual dataset.

 At the bottom of the Data View, click CREATE MAP to create a map from the dataset.
 The map opens in CARTO Builder.